contentful/forma-36/MIGRATION.md

 ### Icon

 In v4, the Icon component has a simplified API.
-You can a required icon from `@contentful/f36-icons`.
+You can import a required icon from `@contentful/f36-icons`.

 ```tsx static=true
 import { ChevronLeftIcon } from '@contentful/f36-icons';